-A Temporary Parenting Arrangement ("TPA") in Mecklenburg County, NC is used to preserve the status quo regarding child custody until the matter can be heard for a full permanent custody hearing.
-In NC, until there is a Court Order in place neither parent has to allow the other parent visitation or contact with the minor child.
-As it usually takes months to get in front a Judge in North Carolina, the parent without physical possession of the child is in a horrible position until Court.
-Although this may ultimately backfire on the parent withholding vitiation the damage is already done to the child after going several months without seeing one parent.
+Although not allowing the other parent visitation with a minor child may ultimately backfire on the parent withholding vitiation the damage is already done to the child after going several months without seeing one parent.
 This is why Mecklenburg County and some other counties in North Carolina (not Union) allow a parent to file a Motion for a Temporary Parenting Arrangement.
+In Union County you could ask for a Status Quo Order via an Ex-parte Order for custody.
 Continue reading for some frequently asked questions and answers on how to get a relatively fast Court Order to ensure your child or children are not alienated from either parent.

 What are the grounds for a Temporary Parenting Arrangement in NC?